 Bring the world home

-In the Maryknoll Global Soldiarity Webinar series we will explore how we might stand with people in different parts of the world in response to the coronavirus pandemic.
-Are we being drawn closer together in bonds of global solidarity or are we moving further apart?
+In the Maryknoll Global Solidarity Webinar series we will explore how we might stand with people in different parts of the world through wars, displacement, the pandemic etc. Are we being drawn closer together in bonds of global solidarity or are we moving further apart?

 Our webinar on April 6 features Fr.
 Joyalito Tajonero, M.M. and his work with migrants in Taiwan.
 These migrants come from the Philippines, Myanmar, Indonesia and Vietnam.
 In addition, Fr.
 Joy welcomes volunteers form Maryknoll's Short Term Overseas Volunteer Program which is open to resuming depending on the pandemic.
 Share it with a friend!